-If you are undertaking home remodeling or construction, you must have a clear understanding of what contract allowances mean, and how they can affect the overall cost of your home remodeling project.
+If you’re undertaking a home remodeling or construction project, you should have a clear understanding of what contract allowances mean, and how they can affect the overall cost of your home remodeling project.

 An allowance in your home improvement contract is essentially a budget set aside for particular items or work.
 Most contractors use allowances for items that the homeowner needs to select, such as plumbing fixtures, appliances, granite slabs, tile, door hardware, etc. Fixtures and materials have wide range of cost depending on quality, availability, etc., making it nearly impossible to accurately predict and include in the contract bid.
 The only way to know if the allowances will cover your taste or level of quality is to go out shopping.

-You may also consider purchase some of the fixtures or finishes on your own and ask the contractor to handle the installation.
-Once again, make sure the builder knows what you are providing to ensure there will not be additional labor costs.
+You may also consider purchasing some of the fixtures or finishes on your own and ask the contractor to handle the installation.
+Once again, make sure the builder knows what you’re providing to ensure there won’t be any additional labor costs.

-Before you choose the contractor with a low bid, do your homework and take a close look at the allowances.
+Before you choose the contractor with the lowest bid, do your homework and take a close look at the allowances.
 Knowing what home improvement contract allowances are could save you thousands of dollars!